 - MRI: Magnetic Resonance Imaging can provide doctors with an image of the soft tissues in the joint.
 If pain is being caused by damage to the soft tissue, MRI will usually be able to spot it.

-- X-Ray: this type of imaging allows doctors to see the bones within a joint.
+- X-ray: this type of imaging allows doctors to see the bones within a joint.
 If pain is being caused by damage to the bones, an X-Ray will detect this.
 Some shoulder pain can be caused by an abnormality in bone structure that places stress on the surrounding soft tissue; an X-Ray would be able to detect this as well.

 Conventional Treatments of Shoulder Pain

-Each potential injury has its own recovery process.
+Each potential injury has its recovery process.
 Recovering from tendonitis may be different than recovering from arthritis, for example.
 Doctors will know which treatment plan is best for each patient depending on their needs.

 Many shoulder injuries respond well to initial nonsurgical methods of treatment.
-The specifics may change, but generally the most common treatments are:
+The specifics may change, but generally, the most common treatments are:

 - Rest: simply resting the joint and avoiding activities that induce pain can be enough for it to heal on its own.
 This is generally recommended throughout the healing process, but for some, it is all they need.
 Patients with minor injuries who rest the joint can see results within one week.

-- Pain Relief: applying ice to the injury and taking anti-inflammatory drugs such as Ibuprofen can reduce pain.
+- Pain relief: applying ice to the injury and taking anti-inflammatory drugs such as Ibuprofen can reduce pain.
 Reducing pain can allow patients to go about their daily lives, and it can make physical therapy easier.
 Doctors sometimes prescribe painkillers.
 Prescription painkillers should be only taken as it is directed.

 - Surgery: shoulder surgery can come in many forms.
-It is typically seen as the final option for treating shoulder pain, and is only suggested if a patient has tried nonsurgical treatment methods but experienced little to no pain relief.
+It is typically seen as the final option for treating shoulder pain and is only suggested if a patient has tried nonsurgical treatment methods but experienced little to no pain relief.
 The two major types of surgery that are performed are Arthroscopy and Open Surgery.

 - Arthroscopy: surgeons use a tool with a tiny camera on the end to enter the joint and observe the tissue.
 This can be used as a diagnostic method.
 In most cases, arthroscopy involves the use of other small tools that correct the tissue with the guidance of the camera.
-This may include removal of damaged tissue, reshaping the bone, and repairing soft tissue.
+This may include the removal of damaged tissue, reshaping the bone, and repairing soft tissue.
 Arthroscopy is less invasive than open surgery and often has a shorter recovery period.

-- Open Surgery: the term “open surgery” refers to surgery that is performed with a major incision.
+- Open surgery: the term “open surgery” refers to surgery that is performed with a major incision.
 This can include rotator cuff repair or total shoulder replacement.
 Arthroscopy is generally less invasive than open surgery, so it is not always the first choice.
 Certain conditions and the patient’s needs may factor into whether medical professionals decide to do open surgery or arthroscopy.

 Making the Decision

-Many factors may influence a patient’s decision to undergo surgery, including money, taking time off of work, extent of daily disruption, and support system.
+Many factors may influence a patient’s decision to undergo surgery, including money, taking time off of work, the extent of daily disruption, and support system.
 Knowing what to expect before, during, and after surgery can be extremely beneficial to a patient.
 Being aware of what exactly is going to happen and the potential risks can greatly ease any anxiety or stress that comes with making the decision.